VKVlad/VKVlad/README.md

-Hi there! 👋 I'm Vladislav
+Hi there! 👋 I'm Vladyslav

 🎓 I'm 20 years old, originally from Ukraine, and currently studying in Germany at Technische Hochschule Ulm, where I'm in my 5th semester.
 My main focus is software development, and I primarily work with Java, Spring Boot, ReactJS, and RestAPI.